asynchrony/Re-Lax/README.md

 }
 ```

+## Tips

+* If you are noticing jagged edges on subviews of your `ParallaxContainer`, set `yourView.layer.allowsEdgeAntialiasing = true`.
+* Providing an appropriate `shadowPath` to the `parallaxShadow` method can improve performance.
+* Generated LCR files can only contain up to 5 layers.
+This is a limitation of the file format.

 ## Installation

 Our weapon of choice is subprojects + Frameworks, but we're just happy that you want to use our library.